menty44/laraussd/README.md

 #Screenshots for the tests are inside the folder called screenshot

-install phpunit and guzzle by issuing these commands on the linux terminal, composer require phpunit/phpunit , composer require guzzlehttp/guzzle, composer update,
+install phpunit and guzzle by issuing these commands on the linux terminal;

+composer require phpunit/phpunit

+composer require guzzlehttp/guzzle

+composer update

 For testing and run this command on the terminal ;